nruedy/music-megahits/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="images/EchoNest.png" alt="Image Not Found" width=200>
 <br>
 * For the audio features, I used Echo Nest’s API, which provides an extensive list of features available by song.
+However, searching is difficult, because both the song and artist name must match nearly exactly.
 In order to improve my success rate of retrieving Echo Nest data, the module I wrote to call Echo Nest's API re-tries unsuccessful searches with a number of transformations on the song and artist name from Billboard, e.g. removing punctuation or removing the word 'the.'
 With this method, I was able to find Echo Nest data for 84% of the ~34,000 tracks I searched.

 * Echo Nest features are produced using machine learning algorithms.
 They cover both straightforward aspects of the song, such as the key and time signature, as well as assessments of a song’s more subjective qualities such as danceability and positivity.
 Echo Nest data comes in JSON format.
 I parsed these files to extract audio features for each song.